joshuadavidnelson/disable-blog/readme.txt

 == Changelog ==

 = 0.4.11 =

+**New:**
+- Redirecting Author archives to homepage.
+Includes new `dwpb_author_archive_post_types` filter to provide author archive support for custom post types.
+Pass an array of post type slugs to this filter and the redirect goes away, author archives support those post types, and the user sitemap stays in place.
+Default is to remove the archives entirely, since posts are the only post type that show up on these archives.
+- Remove user sitemaps unless author archives are supported by custom post types via the filter noted above.
+- Replace the "Posts" column on the user admin screen by a "Pages" column, also adds similar columns for custom post types using the filter noted above.
+- Add javascript to hide admin screen items not easily selected by CSS, include:
+	- Hiding toggle comment link on welcome screen (if they are not supported by other post types),
+	- Hiding the category and tag permalink base options (if not supported by other post types), and
+	- Hiding the default category & default post format on Writing options page.

+**Fixes:**
 - Bring back some admin page redirects to account for use cases where direct access to `post.php`, `post-new.php`, etc occur.
+Closes #45.
+- Replace the REST API site health check (which uses the `post` type) with a matching function using the `page` endpoint instead.
+This was throwing an error with the `post` type REST endpoints are disabled.
+Closes #46.
+- Fix issue with Reading Settings link in admin notice outputting raw HTML instead of a link.
+Closes #47.
+- In order to account for multiple subpages of a common parent page being removed the `dwpb_menu_subpages_to_remove` param has been updated to support an array of subpages in the format of `$remove_subpages['parent-page-slug.php'] = array( 'subpage-1.php', 'subpage-2.php' );`, though it still supports subpages as strings for backwards compatibility.
+Fixes bugs were `options-writing.php` and `options-discussion.php` were conflicting.

+**Improvements/Updates:**
-- Dry out the admin redirect code, updating admin filters to a common format and removing redundent filters.
+- Update admin filters to a common format and removing redundent filters.
 Filter changes include:
 	- New filter: `dwpb_redirect_admin_url` filters the final url used in admin redirects.
 	- `dwpb_redirect_admin` only accepts 2 parameters, the previous version accepted 3 (dropping `$current_url`).
 	- `dwpb_redirect_admin_edit_post` is now `dwpb_redirect_admin_edit`.